Run your first Windows Container on your Windows 10

 You will be asked to say yes or no. Go ahead and continue with the interactive installation process by pressing Y. The output should look like below if the installation was successful.

-Now that you have docker cli installed, you are now ready to run your first docker container.
+Now that you have docker cli installed, you are now ready to run your first Docker container.

 Installing Docker Enterprise Edition (EE)